svbabaya/garden-series-2/README.md

 8. Endpoint for edit message

-9. Make buttons for categories on index.html
+OK 9.
+Make buttons for categories on index.html
 10. Make design index.html
 11. Make plants.html for lists of plants